itinance/react-native-fs/README.md

 ### `existsAssets(filepath: string): Promise<boolean>`

 Check in the Android assets folder if the item exists. `filepath` is the relative path from the root of the assets folder.
 If the item does not exist, return false.

+Note: Android only.

+### `existsRes(filename: string): Promise<boolean>`

+Check in the Android res folder if the item exists. `filepath` is the relative path from the root of the assets folder.
+If the item does not exist, return false.

+Note: Android only.

 ### `hash(filepath: string, algorithm: string): Promise<string>`